cartalyst/sentinel/usage/permissions.md

 		}
 	}

-And you have these three users, one as an Administrator, one as a Moderator and the last one has both the Administrator and Moderator groups assigned.
+And you have these three users, one as an Administrator, one as a Moderator and the last one has both the Administrator and Moderator roles assigned.

 ###### User - John Doe